 When some make chicken adobo, they additionally grill the chicken using a grill or in a skillet to sear in the sauce flavors for about 5 minutes.
 It’s up to you and I encourage trying both methods.
 I enjoy eating it right out of the dutch oven and also grilled.

 - 2 Tablespoons organic beef bouillon make sure it doesn't contain soy

 - 2 teaspoons balsamic vinegar

-2 teaspoons dark molasses
+- 2 teaspoons dark molasses

-1/4 teaspoon garlic powder
+- 1/4 teaspoon garlic powder

-1/4 teaspoon ground ginger
+- 1/4 teaspoon ground ginger

-1/4 teaspoon white pepper
+- 1/4 teaspoon white pepper

-1/2 teaspoon black pepper
+- 1/2 teaspoon black pepper

-1 1/2 cups water
+- 1 1/2 cups water

-3/4 cup white vinegar
+- 3/4 cup white vinegar

-3 Tablespoons honey
+- 3 Tablespoons honey

-2-3 minced garlic cloves can substitute 1 Tablespoons of dicedshallots
+- 2-3 minced garlic cloves can substitute 1 Tablespoons of dicedshallots

 - 3 bay leaves

-2-3 lbs bone-in chicken thighs or chicken drumsticks
+- 2-3 lbs bone-in chicken thighs or chicken drumsticks